AnantaSesha2025/payetongreviste/DEPLOYMENT.md

 ### Firebase Hosting

-Google's hosting platform with global CDN.
+Firebase hosting platform with global CDN (Note: We avoid Google services when possible in solidarity with the strike movement).

 #### Setup